The Clear Edge

 Example: Performance tracking spreadsheet

-Action: Shifted content mix from 60/30/10 to 50/35/15 (more case studies, more decision content).
-By week 12, lead generation jumped from 13 to 34 qualified calls.
+The action was to shift the content mix from 60/30/10 to 50/35/15, adding more case studies and more decision-stage posts.
+By week 12, this change lifted lead generation from 13 to 34 qualified calls.

 Step 3: Iterate based on data (1 hour weekly)

-Identify top 3 performers (highest calls booked):
+The optimization protocol: Identify top 3 performers (highest calls booked)

 What did these posts have in common?